Removes Facebook News Feed in Europe

 The reasons behind this choice can be traced back to two main factors.
 On the one hand, in recent years, Meta has shifted its focus away from sharing news as a central element of the social network, instead focusing on content creators and the revenue generated by them.

-On the other hand, there could be legal implications that contributed to this decision.
-In early August, the regulation of artificial intelligence came into focus in Canada.
-The publication of the Online News Act in Canada led Meta to block access to links containing news articles even on Instagram.
+On the other hand, there may be legal implications that contributed to this decision.
+In early August, artificial intelligence regulation came under scrutiny in Canada.
+The publication of the Online News Act in Canada led Meta to block access to links containing news articles, including on Instagram.

 This decision represents a significant change in Meta's strategy in Europe and raises important questions about the regulation of online news.